 For tax purposes, net realized capital losses may be carried over to offset future capital gains, if any.
 Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
-As of March 31, 2024, the Company had \$210,767 of capital loss carryforwards, all of which is short-term.
+As of March 31, 2024, the Company's most recent tax year end, the Company had \$210,767 of capital loss carryforwards, all of which is short-term.